-Yet, the percentage of women in a CMO position still stands at 43% (hence the name of our podcast).
-And while this figure still isn’t proportionate to the number of women in the industry, the good news is that the number is slowly rising.
+According to research done by Axxon, 21% of women are more likely to enter the marketing world versus 16% of men.
+Despite this, the percentage of women in a CMO position still stands at 43%.
+Whilst this figure still isn’t proportionate to the number of women in the industry, the good news is that the number is slowly rising.

-At Earnest, we’re shedding a light on women in marketing roles that head teams, departments and companies.
-We explore the trials and tribulations of the women who have made it to the top.
-Giving advice to those listening, not only for those interested in marketing, but to anyone striving for more.
+In our podcast 43% and Rising we shine a light on the women in marketing roles that lead teams, departments and companies.
+In these conversations, we explore the challenges and obstacles, as well as the triumphs, of women who have made it to the top.

-Stephanie Cunningham is an Industry Marketing Manager – taking care of Global Business Marketing at Facebook.
-Stephanie sheds light on her journey into marketing, speaking in detail about how enrolling on placements was instrumental in shaping her career.
+Stephanie Cunningham is an Industry Marketing Manager who takes care of Global Business Marketing at Facebook.
+In Episode 2, Stephanie shares insights into her marketing journey, including how valuable her enrolment on placements were instrumental in shaping her career.

 Her experiences during the global recession in 2008 are not dissimilar to the struggles many now face in the economic fallout from the Covid-19 pandemic.
 Young people looking for better to manage in these turbulent times may find inspiration in the lessons Stephanie learned back then.
 Listen to Episode 2 below or over on Spotify.